 The evaluation will be done by a written examination of 2 hours with documents.
-The teaching laboratory will be taken into account for 30% in the final grade of the module.
+The teaching laboratory (if it can take place in the context of Breguet building closure) will be taken into account for 25% in the final grade of the module.
 Absence from a session will give the score 0 to the relevant TP.